Stir Fry Sauce

 ramen noodles with mushrooms being pulled with tongs from a pan

-Cornstarch acts as an easy thickener in this stir fry sauce recipe.
+Corn starch acts as an easy thickener in this stir fry sauce recipe.
 It is is a great way to thicken sauces when you want a quick recipe.

-There is no need to cook out a raw flour flavor like you would when cooking with a roux.
 Most sauce recipes use a corn starch slurry to thicken them.
 Instead of that, we are simply mixing it with the other ingredients and once well shaken it will thicken the same way.

 cabbage stir fry ramen noodles